Wild Pebble

 0xFCstops MIDI clock following and releases any active MIDI note.

 MIDI clock is 24 PPQN.
-Wild Pebble advances one sequencer step every 6 MIDI clock ticks, so each step behaves as a 16th note.
+Wild Pebble advances one sequencer step every 12 MIDI clock ticks, so incoming MIDI clock drives the sequencer at an 8th-note step feel.

-When MIDI clock is active it overrides the internal clock, in the same spirit as the pulse clock input.
+When MIDI clock is active it overrides the internal clock.
+If Pulse Input 1 is active and running faster than MIDI, the pulse clock takes priority.
 If no MIDI or pulse clock is active, the Main knob controls the internal clock speed.

 MIDI Note Output